 ● Take care of the details necessary to successfully navigate the claim system, so victims and their families can focus on physical and emotional recovery.

 Contacting and Negotiating With Insurance

 In many cases, it is possible to settle the claim with the insurance company rather than go through the litigation process.
 An attorney will draft a demand letter, which details the victim’s damages, asserts the at-fault driver’s responsibility, and seeks appropriate compensation for the injuries sustained.
-Along with this demand, the lawyer will provide support for the claim, which could include documents such as medical bills, medical records, witness statements, police reports, photographs from the scene, expert opinions, and work absence verification.
+Along with this demand, the lawyer will provide support for the claim, which could include documents such as medical bills, medical records, witness statements, police reports, photographs from the scene, and work absence verification.

 It is likely that the insurance company will respond with its own offer for a settlement, and negotiations may follow.
 At this point, the lawyer will go back and forth with the insurance company, answering calls, providing information, and ensuring that the victim’s rights are being protected.
 If the insurance company does provide an appropriate settlement, a lawyer can facilitate the payment of this settlement to the accident victim.